-Over the course of just four months, cousins Kenneth Bianchi and Angelo Buono Jr. abducted 10 women and girls in and around Los Angeles.
-They subjected their victims to horrifying acts of rape and torture before strangling them to death.
-After the cousins killed their victims - who ranged in age from 12 to 28 - they disposed of their corpses in remote areas all over Los Angeles, leading the press to attribute the murders to the "Hillside Strangler."
+Over the course of just four months, cousins Kenneth Bianchi and Angelo Buono Jr. abducted approximately 10 women and girls in and around Los Angeles.
+They assaulted their victims before strangling them.
+After the cousins terminated their victims - who ranged in age from 12 to 28 - they disposed of their bodies in remote areas all over Los Angeles, leading the press to attribute the murders to the "Hillside Strangler."

-While the media initially thought the killings had been perpetrated by a single offender, law enforcement knew they were the work of a duo, because they found biological evidence from two different people on the victims' bodies.
-The cousins' crimes were discovered when Bianchi - who had moved north to Washington - killed two more women, and was connected to those murders and his earlier crimes in Los Angeles.
+While the media initially thought the crimes had been perpetrated by a single offender, law enforcement knew it was the work of a duo because they found biological evidence from two different people on the victims' bodies.
+Investigators discovered the cousins' crimes when Bianchi - who had moved north to Washington - fatally attacked two more women.
+Police connected him to his earlier crimes in Los Angeles.

-In order to avoid the death penalty, Bianchi pleaded guilty to the murders; he was given a life sentence.
-Bianchi agreed to testify against his cousin and accomplice as well.
-Buono was convicted of the killings, and died in 2002 while serving a life sentence in a California prison.
+In order to avoid the death penalty, Bianchi agreed to testify against his cousin and accomplice.
+Both men received life sentences.
+In 2002, Buono passed while serving his time in a California prison.

-In 1985, police uncovered Leonard Lake and Charles Ng's shocking crimes of torture, rape, and murder when one of the men tried to steal a vise from a San Francisco hardware store.
+In 1985, police uncovered Leonard Lake and Charles Ng's crimes of torture, rape, and murder when one of the men tried to steal a vise from a San Francisco hardware store.
 Ng fled the scene, but Lake was taken into custody.
-He died shortly after he arrived at the police station, having swallowed a cyanide tablet to end his life.
-Investigators eventually found the remote cabin the two men had called home in the Sierra Nevada foothills, and when officials searched the property, they found gruesome evidence of the crimes the deadly duo had committed over the course of two years.
+He passed shortly after he arrived at the police station, having swallowed a cyanide tablet.

-Together, Lake and Ng had killed several people - including infants, men, and women - burying their bodies on the land surrounding the cabin.
-In addition to the human remains found on the property, authorities discovered several videotapes the men had taken of themselves brutally raping and torturing their female victims.
+Together, Lake and Ng targeted families - including infants, men, and women - and buried their bodies on the land surrounding the cabin.
+In addition to the remains found on the property, authorities discovered several videotapes the men had taken of themselves brutally assaulting their female victims.

 Law enforcement eventually captured Ng in Canada, and he was returned to the United States where he was convicted of killing 11 people.
-He was sentenced to death in 1999, and remains on death row in California.
+He was sentenced to death in 1999.
+As of 2018, he still remains on death row in California.